 Yes.
 Like all dry running disc clutches, the 3DME manual clutch will produce a slight amount of noise that is very similar to the noise that Ducati Sport Bike clutches make.
 When the clutch is disengaged, the friction disc outer tangs are able to rattle against the slots in the clutch basket which results in a rattling noise.
-The noise is completely normal.
+That noise is completely normal.

 16. I'm trying to decide between a multidisc centrifugal racing clutch and the 3DME Manual Clutch.
 Why is the 3DME Manual Clutch better?

 Modern centrifugal racing clutches are superbly designed and manufactured.
 RPM engagement is completely adjustable, so they can be tuned to engage consistently at or near peak torque RPM.
 But by design, they can never fully convert all engine/flywheel energy into rear wheel torque.
 Although it takes more skill to operate, when mastered, a 3DME manual clutch kills a centrifugal clutch out of the gate every time.

 Centrifugal race clutches are only good for one thing: racing.
 They can be easily damaged or destroyed when in use for anything less than aggressive riding.
 The 3DME manual clutch works equally as well on a 3hp mini bike as it does on a 15 horsepower race kart.

 Lastly, as centrifugal clutches wear, the engagement speed changes.
 It takes pretty consistent adjustment and fine tuning to keep a centrifugal clutch engaging at ideal RPM.
 When the RPM can no longer be achieved through tuning, the clutch requires a lengthy and expensive rebuild that requires precision machining of many of the internal components.
 The 3DME manual clutch on the other hand will engage at exactly the RPM you dictate, no matter how worn out it gets.